netxms/netxms-doc/admin/database-monitoring.rst

 PostgreSQL
 ==========

 |product_name| subagent for PostgreSQL monitoring.
-Monitors one or more instances of PostgeSQL servers and
+Monitors one or more
-reports various database-related metrics.
+instances of PostgeSQL servers and reports various database-related metrics.

 PostgreSQL subagent requires PostgreSQL driver to be available in the system.

 Pre-requisites
 --------------

-A PostgreSQL user with **CONNECT** right to al least one database on the server.
+A PostgreSQL user with **CONNECT** right to at least one database on the server.

 If the **PostgreSQL.DatabaseSize** metric should be monitored the user must have the **CONNECT** right to other databases on the server too.

-Starting from the PostgreSQL version 10, the user must have the he role **pg_monitor** assigned.
+Starting from the PostgreSQL version 10, the user must have the the role **pg_monitor** assigned.
 Required role can be assigned to user with the following query:

 .. code-block:: sql